I just collected a loooooong list for you – from museums to sightseeing and quirky bars and hidden gems.

 Just so you know, do not provoke the guards.
 They are allowed to yell at you and even take more action if required.
 It is a myth that they only need to stand there and should not move.
 If you are about to harm then, they will harm you before.
 Just pay attention.

 And most of all: be respectful!
-This is not a theatre or a game!
+This is not a theatre, a show or a game!

 5. Alternative “Changing of the Guard”